Sagar4173/ONYX/docs/PERFORMANCE.md

 ---

-This performance guide provides a comprehensive foundation for optimizing SecureDevOps AI Platform.
+This performance guide provides a comprehensive foundation for optimizing ONYX Platform.
 Regular monitoring and optimization based on actual usage patterns will ensure continued high performance as your deployment scales.